rafapb/nd00333_AZMLND_C2/README.md

 ### Step 3 Deploy the best model

-The best model can then be deployed using an Azure Container Instance.
+The, we deploy the best model using [Azure Container Instances](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-overview).
+By using the Azure Container Instance, we can pack all the dependencies and deploy the model, ensuring that it will work on any machine.

-Deploying the best model allows us to interact with the HTTP API service and to interact with the model by sending data over POST requests.
+Deploying the model delivers it into production.
+It allows us to interact with the model via an HTTP endpoint by sending data over POST requests.

 ![Deployment](/img/3.1-Deployment.png)